zeekay/postmortem/README.md

 [![chat][chat-img]][chat-url]

 ### When code dies, it deserves a proper autopsy.
 Stacktrace library with support for CoffeeScript and source maps.
+Ensures stacktrace output is useful when code is bundled or transpiled.

 ## Install
 ```bash